 Get the latest articles delivered to your inbox

-Sign up to our Free Weekly NewsletterCleopatra was a direct descendant of Ptolemy I Soter, who after Alexander’s death became ruler of Egypt, calling himself both a Hellenistic king (basileius) and a Pharaoh.
+Sign up to our Free Weekly NewsletterCleopatra was a direct descendant of Ptolemy I Soter, who, after Alexander’s death, became ruler of Egypt.
+He called himself both a Hellenistic king (basileius) and a Pharaoh.
 She was born in 69 BCE to Ptolemy XII Auletes.
-While her mother identity is uncertain, it is widely believed that she was Cleopatra Tryphaena, Ptolemy’s wife.
-Cleopatra’s Greek heritage is well established, being a Greek Macedon royalty that avoided mixing with the locals.
-Ptolemaic kings and queens spent most of time in the capital of Alexandria, occasionally visiting hinterland to perform traditional ceremonies.
+While her mother’s identity is uncertain, it is widely believed that she was Cleopatra Tryphaena, Ptolemy XII’s wife.
+Cleopatra’s Greek heritage was well established and well preserved.
+The Macedonian aristocracy avoided mixing with the locals.
+Ptolemaic kings and queens spent most of their time in the capital of Alexandria, named for its founder Alexander, occasionally visiting the hinterland to perform traditional ceremonies.

-The rulers and the aristocracy, residing in the new cities, spoke Koine Greek, the lingua franca of the Hellenistic world and the language of the Ptolemaic court.
-Egyptian, on the other hand, was spoken by the common people and the priests.
-Cleopatra, however, could speak multiple languages, including Egyptian, unusual for a Ptolemaic ruler.
+The rulers and the aristocracy, residing in new cities that displaced former political centers such as Thebes and Memphis, spoke Koine Greek, the lingua franca of the Hellenistic world.
+Egyptian, on the other hand, was spoken by the common people and priests.
+Cleopatra VII, however, could speak multiple languages, including Egyptian, which was unusual for a Ptolemaic ruler.
+In Ptolemaic Egypt, Egyptians with political ambition had to “Hellenize” themselves to find a place in the new royal court.

 The Last Ruler of Ptolemaic Egypt

-For centuries, Ptolemaic Egypt was a dominant Hellenistic kingdom, and a major power in the Eastern Mediterranean.
-However, by the time Cleopatra’s father took throne, Rome had emerged as a rival.
+For centuries, Ptolemaic Egypt was a dominant Hellenistic kingdom and a major power in the Eastern Mediterranean.
+However, by the time Cleopatra’s father took the throne, Rome had emerged as a threat.
 The assassination of Pompey the Great, orchestrated by Cleopatra’s brother Ptolemy XIII, led to Rome’s direct involvement in Egypt’s affairs.
-Cleopatra swiftly jumped at the opportunity, establishing personal and political relationship with Julius Caesar, to eliminate her brother, and secure the throne.
+Cleopatra swiftly jumped at the opportunity, establishing a personal and political relationship with Julius Caesar to eliminate her brother and secure the throne.
 Following Caesar’s assassination in 44 BCE, Cleopatra aligned herself with Mark Antony, another influential Roman.

-Cleopatra’s alliance with Antony was both romantic relationship and strategic partnership, as the two sought to establish a strong Roman-Hellenistic state.
+Cleopatra’s alliance with Antony was both a romantic relationship and strategic partnership, as the two sought to establish a strong Roman-Hellenistic state.
 However, their plans were thwarted by defeat at the Battle of Actium in 31 BCE by Octavian’s forces.
-In the aftermath, Cleopatra committed suicide, and with her death, and execution of her son Cesarion, the Ptolemaic Kingdom ceased to exist, becoming a province of the Roman Empire.
+In the aftermath, Cleopatra committed suicide, and with her death, and the execution of her son by Caesar, Caesarion, the Ptolemaic Kingdom ceased to exist.
+Egypt became a province of the Roman Empire.

-Although Cleopatra was not a direct descendant of Alexander the Great, her life and reign were deeply influenced by Alexander’s lasting legacy – the Hellenistic world.
+Although Cleopatra was not a direct descendant of Alexander the Great, her life and reign were deeply influenced by Alexander’s lasting legacy.
 Alexander’s vast empire collapsed shortly after his death, in a series of bloody wars.
-Yet, the Hellenistic kings also engaged in diplomacy, trade and exchange of people, goods and ideas, shaping and unifying a vast area, from Eastern Mediterranean to the Himalayas.
-Ptolemaic Egypt, was a main center of Hellenistic culture, renowned for its cosmopolitan capital of Alexandria and the vibrant fusion of Greek and Egyptian traditions.
+Yet, the Hellenistic kings also engaged in diplomacy, trade, and the exchange of people, goods, and ideas, shaping and unifying a vast area from the Eastern Mediterranean to the Himalayas.
+Ptolemaic Egypt was a main center of Hellenistic culture, renowned for its cosmopolitan capital of Alexandria and the vibrant fusion of Greek and Egyptian traditions.

-Cleopatra herself was exceptional; she could speak multiple languages, including Egyptian, unusual for a Ptolemaic ruler.
-Her reign marked the culmination of the cultural and political legacy of Alexander the Great.
+Cleopatra’s reign marked the culmination of the cultural and political legacy of Alexander the Great.
 When Cleopatra died, it signaled the end of the Hellenistic era.
 But not the end of Alexander’s legacy.
-The Roman Empire of Augustus could not resist the spell, becoming the inheritor of the Hellenistic world.
+The Roman Empire of Augustus could not resist Alexander’s spell and embraced his mantle.